Members of CORE present research at K-State’s “Posters, Pinot, and Partnerships” Event

 2025 Academy of Veterinary Consultants Summer Conference

 CORE members, Drs.
-Vanessa Horton, Christy Hanthorn, and Natalia Cernicchiaro attended the 2025 Academy of Veterinary Consultants (AVC) Summer Conference last week in Norman, Oklahoma.
+Vanessa Horton, Christy Hanthorn, and Natalia Cernicchiaro attended the 2025 Academy of Veterinary Consultants (AVC) Summer Conference from August 7-9, 2025 in Norman, Oklahoma.
 Dr. Horton, PhD candidate, presented findings from our nationwide survey on metaphylaxis practices for cattle at uncertain risk of bovine respiratory disease, offering valuable insights to support evidence-based decisions in U.S. feedlots.
 This invitation reflects CORE’s continued engagement with industry stakeholders and commitment to providing research that supports evidence-based management decisions in cattle production systems.

 2025 VRSP Student